By Christine Hoover, Author, Podcaster, Bible Teacher

 When we moved to Charlottesville to plant a church, we knew one whole person: our realtor.
 Soon after, we met our neighbors, who when we cheerily explained why we\’d moved in, stared at us, speechless, as if we were aliens from another planet.
 Apparently church planting was going to be harder than I\’d envisioned.

 And it was.

-We started a Bible study in our living room and despite how desperately I wanted our little church to grow at the time and how much fear I felt, I sometimes look back at those days with longing.
+We started a Bible study in our living room.
+During the initial days, we did receive many recommendations including keeping the group smaller or something like checking out sites that offered Continuing Education for Clergy.
+However, despite how desperately I wanted our little church to grow at the time and how much fear I felt, I sometimes look back at those days with longing.
 We had no idea what we were doing, but we could invite our entire church over for dinner, and we were a happy little band of brothers and sisters.

 When I looked around at my life during those years, all I saw were good things.
 A happy family and marriage.
 A growing church full of absolutely wonderful people.
 Opportunities to serve the larger church through writing and speaking.
 Personal relationships with women I adore to this day.
 In other words, all I saw around me was abundance.
 So why was I struggling?

 One day my husband used the phrase \”stewarding the abundance,\” and it stunned me with its accuracy.
 We\’d been given an abundance of relationships, and we\’d need to consider how to navigate them all in a way that honored others but also didn\’t move us away from what God had originally called us to do.

 Perhaps you too feel spread thin relationally.
 Maybe you feel like you\’re juggling or you\’re trying to keep up with all of your roles and responsibilities.
 Know that God intends you to steward the abundance He\’s given–not resent it or fear it or worry about it.
 Steward it.
 Steward means making choices, saying yes and also saying no, and being purposeful and intentional in all the yeses and no\’s.